Avg. Base Salary (USD)

 What is the Pay by Experience Level for Court Reporters?

 An entry-level Court Reporter with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $79,000 based on 6 salaries.
 An early career Court Reporter with 1-4 years of experience earns an average total compensation of $42,000 based on 25 salaries.
 A mid-career …Read more

 A court reporter is an official of the court, who creates written transcripts to record spoken communications within a court proceeding.
 The transcripts created by the court reporter are very important, as they serve as the records for all aspects of the trial.
 They have the potential to be searched and researched by other attorneys after the trial verdicts are entered.
 Most court reporters use a stenotype machine that creates a sort of typed shorthand and allows the reporter to keep up with …Read more

-Read portions of shorthand notes to resolve disputes of testimony, argument, or matters of law upon request of the trial court.
+- Read portions of shorthand notes to resolve disputes of testimony, argument, or matters of law upon request of the trial court.

-Take full shorthand notes of oral testimony, objections, and closing arguments.
+- Take full shorthand notes of oral testimony, objections, and closing arguments.

 What is the highest pay for Court Reporters?